Clear paths to career development are pivotal to long-term business success.

 Career development for employees is an exceptionally valuable asset to provide.
 It demonstrates that the leadership of the repair centre cares about the employees’ career and long-term well-being, which boosts employee morale, employee retention and a culture of continuous development.

 In the collision repair industry, however, we need to change the paradigm around how we lead versus manage our teams.
 The following are some of the key attributes that any collision repair centre leadership must consider when developing a system for employee career development.

-• Access to Training and Alternate Resources—Training and development is an invaluable component in the career development plan.
-However, most critical is identifying the training needs assessment.
+Training and development is an invaluable component in the career development plan.
+However, the most critical is identifying the training needs assessment.
 For example, you and your employee need to determine what skill sets need to be developed in order to advance to the desired position.
 Following this, you can begin to develop a plan tailored to exactly what the employee’s needs are for advancement.
 This process ensures engagement and effectiveness during the implementation of the development plan.

 As for alternate resources, learning management systems are an excellent and inexpensive tool to assist in tracking progress.

 In summary, the aftermarket automotive sector is very resilient.
 We are passionate about our customers, their vehicles and our employees.
 Therefore, we must take ownership of the challenges that face us, put a plan together in conjunction with our employees, and demonstrate our industry’s resilience once again!